Ph.D., Polytechnic Institute of New York, 1980

 - ENMA 661: Kinetics of Reactions in Materials

-"Finite Element Analysis and celluar Studies on Advanced , Controlled Porous Structures with Subsurface Continuity in Bio-Implantable Titanium Alloys", P. Lambert, S. Ankem*, Z. Wyatt, K.M.
+- "Finite Element Analysis and cellular Studies on Advanced , Controlled Porous Structures with Subsurface Continuity in Bio-Implantable Titanium Alloys", P. Lambert, S. Ankem*, Z. Wyatt, K.M.
 Ferlin, J. Fisher, Journal of Biomedical Materials Research Part A, First Published online 17 May 2013.
 DOI: 10.1002/jbm.a.34684